kiba/Writings/for_science/chp20_team_rwby.md

 "We're going to be OK," Sasaki said to the guard.
 The guard nodded before melting away.
 Then she turned her attention to the four teenagers.
 "You brats can come in.
 We normally don't have much food in the house, because of our physiology, but today we have four Remnan houseguests."

 Blake tried to look for an opening to run away, but her teammates would all be suspicious if she did that.
 She also didn't want to disappoint her host.
 However, anxiety was building up inside her.

+She really wanted to run away, but her footstep was making the opposite decision.

+"Well, are you going to come in or not?" the redhead woman asked.

+Blake walked through.

 ***